cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 ### Accommodation desk

-Set up an accommodation desk and/or communication channel where attendees can ask questions, request changes, or get an interpreter spontaneously, if available.
+Set up an accommodation desk and/or communication channel where attendees can ask questions, request changes, or spontaneously get an interpreter, if available.
 Be sure to staff it with people familiar with deaf/hoh needs and have assistive technology available to assist with communication when needed.

 ### Deaf or hard of hearing speakers and panelists